-The DVLA allows the tax status of vehicles over 40 years old to be changed to 'Historic', making them eligible for zero rate road tax.
+The DVLA allows the tax class of vehicles over 40 years old to be changed to 'Historic', making them eligible for zero rate road tax.
 The cutoff date for this is set once a year, on January 1st, though the new status only applies from April 1st.
 This means that in 2018, a car will qualify if it was built before January 1st 1978, and can benefit from the zero rate from April 1st 2018.
 This is commonly referred to as 'tax exempt', but that's not strictly true; the car is still subject to the usual tax or SORN rules, but the tax has zero cost.
 As the LEBs are just approaching 40 years old, this is obviously of great interest to us.
 We're still finding our way with the rules and processes, so if you can add anything to our knowledge, please get in touch.

 From 2018, cars over 40 years old will also be exempt from MOT testing, unless they have been 'substantially changed'.
 LEB owners tend to keep their cars close to the original specification, so most of us can benefit from this.
 The idea behind the exemption is that classic cars are typically well looked after, and have lower MOT failure and accident rates than more recent cars.
 You'll still be able to submit your car voluntarily for testing, and that's probably a good idea if you have any doubts about your vehicle's condition.

-Eventually, you'll be able to just take your LEB’s V5C (log book) to the Post Office and ask for the taxation class to be changed to 'Historic', based on the date of first registration, which is assumed to be very soon after the date of manufacture.
+Eventually, you should be able to just take your LEB’s V5C (log book) to the Post Office and ask for the taxation class to be changed from 'PLG' to 'Historic', based on the date of first registration, which is assumed to be very soon after the date of manufacture.
 However, the rolling 40 year cutoff is only updated once a year, on January 1st.
 From our records, the majority of Last Edition Beetles were first registered very early in 1978, which means they fall just the wrong side of the cutoff date for exemption in 2018.
 If yours is one of the few registered in 1977, you're in luck.
 Just to complicate things a little further, the DVLA apparently concedes that a car registered in the first week of 1978 will have been manufactured in 1977.
 If your LEB was registered between January 1st and January 7th 1978 (and a very small number were), you should also be able to obtain Historic status for it in 2018.

 If you have an LEB registered early enough to qualify for exemption, wait till April 1st 2018, then change the Tax Class on your V5C to 'Historic'.
 Sign and date the form, and take it, along with a valid MOT certificate, to a Post Office.
 They'll send it off to the DVLA, who'll provide you with a new V5C within 4 weeks, and refund any road tax you've overpaid.